Note: Join our Summer Bootcamp to put this guide into action today!

 While you are building your Skillshare following and even after you’ve reached significant follower counts, you’ll maximize your success by marketing your classes to an external audience.

 Skillshare is just one of many platforms, and while we have over one million students taking classes, there are millions more that aren’t yet on Skillshare and left unaware of your class.
 By leveraging your own communities and experimenting with marketing tactics, you bring new students to Skillshare, which not only means more students in your class but another opportunity to increase your revenue through referrals.

 Take for example, Skillshare teacher Teela Cunningham.
 Whenever she launches a new class, she has a tailored marketing plan to go with it.
 Teela makes use of all Skillshare-provided marketing tools and leverages her external communities to promote her class.

 There is no one-size-fits-all marketing plan, and we believe that trying new tactics is the best way to find what works best for you.
 If you’re not sure where to start, check out how other teachers have marketed their classes with these helpful blog posts:

 If you think of your Skillshare channel as your business, you’ll quickly see why promotion is so important.
 You wouldn’t start your own business and wait for customers to find your shop; you’d spread the word and build up momentum to increase sales.
-You can drastically increase your following, trending-potential and revenue on Skillshare by spending some time marketing.
+You can drastically increase your following and revenue on Skillshare by spending some time marketing.

 The bigger you grow your channel, through consistent teaching and marketing, the more return you’ll see over time.
 Join our Summer Bootcamp, and get serious about teaching today!